HOW TO CREATE A LEAD MAGNET FOR YOUR BUSINESS

 write a blog surrounding a topic that can use your lead magnet as the main CTA

 At the end of the day, you’ll see the best results by paid ads.
 Facebook and Instagram are great for promoting your content and getting it in front of a custom audience.
 Start with a small budget and see how it performs.

 How do you create a lead magnet ad on Facebook?
 You can simply boost an existing Facebook post you created or create an original ad campaign for it.
 There are pros and cons to both approaches.
 Check out Facebook Blueprint to learn more on Facebook ads.

 As you get more opt-ins for your lead magnet, your mailing list will grow.
 How will you continue to offer your subscribers useful content and keep you top of mind?
 Create an action plan for your lead magnet funnel.
 Opt-in for other lead magnets to see how others are structuring their workflows.
-Make note of what works and what doesn’t work for you and then create a lead magnet campaign that will change your business for the better.
+Make note of what works and what doesn’t work for you and tweak your workflow as needed.
+Your lead magnet campaign has the power to change your business for the better.